REFLECTION CARDS - DIGITAL BOOKLET

 A scent tip:

 Place a drop of Ginger on your wrist and inhale deeply.
-Its heat boosts confidence and decisiveness, helping you show up bold and unapologetic.

 I am not responsible for other’s choices.